doeixd/Open-Commerce-Standard/README.md

 *   **Web3-Native Payments:** Includes a complete, protocol-compliant implementation for handling payments via the [x402 Protocol](https://github.com/coinbase/x402).
 *   **Global-Ready by Design:** Full internationalization support is built into the standard.
 Servers can advertise supported languages and regional formats, allowing clients to provide a fully localized experience, including right-to-left (RTL) language support and culturally correct currency formatting.
 *   **Formal Security Model:** Recommends and formalizes a `Bearer` token authentication scheme for all protected resources.
+*   **Immutable, Auditable History:** An optional, advanced capability (`dev.ocs.resource.versioning@1.0`) for treating all resource mutations as the creation of a new, immutable version.
+This provides a full, unchangeable audit trail for critical resources like orders, inspired by financial ledger systems.

 <br />